 Why is it so hard to talk about suicide?
 Starting the conversation with someone having suicidal thoughts is never easy, but it is important and could be lifesaving.

-Scott Langenecker, PhD, clinical neuroscientist at Huntsman Mental Health Institute (HMHI) and professor of psychology at University of Utah, and Mindy Schreiner, PhD, a postdoctoral fellow in psychiatry, have dedicated their time to studying suicide, and offer insight into how and when to start that challenging dialogue.
+Scott Langenecker, PhD, a clinical neuroscientist at Huntsman Mental Health Institute (HMHI) and professor of psychology at University of Utah Health, and Mindy Schreiner, PhD, a postdoctoral fellow in psychiatry, have dedicated their time to studying suicide, and offer insight into how and when to start that challenging dialogue.

 "Timing is everything," Langenecker says.
 But knowing when to have this conversation is even more important, and you should never rush it, nor bring it up at a time when it is only convenient for you.